ShallMate/okvsPSI/README.md

 ### Use
 ```
 cd out/build/linux/okvspsi/
-./okvspsi -nn 20 -v
+./okvspsi -nnr 20 -nns 20 -v -m
+-nnr the log_2^n of the input size of receiver
--nn the log_2^n of the input size
+-nns the log_2^n of the input size of sender
 -v print run time
 -m malicious security
 -nt threadnum